-When the Texas socialite was struck by a mysterious illness in March of 1969, no one could have predicted the deadly outcome for the otherwise healthy 38-year-old woman.
-But even as her husband, a prominent plastic surgeon, drove her to the hospital, friends and family noticed his extremely odd behavior.
+When the Houston, Texas socialite was struck by a mysterious illness in mid-March of 1969, frew could have predicted that the otherwise healthy 38-year-old woman was days away from death.
+But even as Joan's husband, John Hill, a prominent plastic surgeon, raced Joan to the hospital and conferred with medical staff, friends and family noticed his extremely odd behavior.

 Read on for an excerpt of Blood and Money, and then download the book.

 John helped load his wife into the back seat of her blue and white Cadillac, and Mrs. Robinson drew a light blanket over her legs.
 Just as they were preparing to leave, Ash Robinson drove up in his black Lincoln and got out with a worried look on his face.

 “Great God almighty!” he swore.
 “What on earth has happened to this child?”

 John repeated the news that Joan’s condition had worsened, that he felt it best she be hospitalized.
 He had chosen Sharpstown because she would receive “special care” there.

 Ash leaned into the back seat and comforted his daughter.
 “How do you feel, honey?” he asked.

 “Do you want me to go with you?” he asked.